When Vanity is the Salvation to Self-Confidence

 Self-Image and Self-Worth

-When we look cleaned-up, we propose an image that we care adequately for ourselves; that we see value and worth in ourselves to deserve our time and effort.
+When we look cleaned up, we propose an image that we care adequately for ourselves; we see value and worth in ourselves to deserve our time and effort.
 In other words, we exude self-confidence and pride.
 Self-worth is often lacking in people who are depressed or approaching a depressive episode.
 We start letting everything go, including the most superficial item – appearance.
 While I am not encouraging excessive vanity, I am dismantling the stigma of attaining vanity to boost the self-worth present in self-image.

 Starts Small with Self-Care